Russia seeks a 20-year prison term for Kremlin foe Navalny in closed trial, ally says | Politics

 Russia seeks a 20-year prison term for Kremlin foe Navalny in closed trial, ally says

 Russian prosecutors asked a court to sentence imprisoned opposition leader Alexei Navalny to 20 years in prison on extremism charges, his ally Ivan Zhdanov said on Thursday.
-The new charges relate to the activities of Navalnys anti-corruption foundation and statements by his top associates.
+According to Zhdanov, the trial against Navalny, which went on behind closed doors in the prison where the politician is serving another lengthy sentence, is scheduled to conclude with a verdict on August 4.

 - Country: